Unidata/cloudcontrol/GettingStarted.md

 #### 7. Test away!

 Some functionality doesn't exist yet, but it will shortly.
+Default logins for the admin and test user are as follows:

+    login: admin
+    password: changeme

+   and

+     login: testUser
+     password: changeme

 Feel free to send us comments at <a href="mailto:support@unidata.ucar.edu">support@unidata.ucar.edu</a>

  Be sure to check out the <a href="https://github.com/Unidata/cloudcontrol/issues">GitHub issues</a> associated with this project for an idea of the TODO list to see if something on your want-list is there.